deutsche-nationalbibliothek/webarchive-charts/README.md

 # Enables the ingress addon (minikube addons enable ingress)
 $ task install
 # Install the mocked ils and the playback to the minikube
+# Once it is running add the Airflow DAGs
+$ task install:copy-example-dags
 ```

 Note: If you need to interoperate with the docker-host inside the minikube, run `eval $(minikube docker-env)`.